-There is in the building stock of Broadstairs a wide range of architectural styles, including buildings that are distinctively Georgian, Victorian and Edwardian and historic cottages, often faced in flint.
+The building stock of Broadstairs & St. Peter's has a wide range of architectural styles, including buildings that are distinctively Georgian, Victorian and Edwardian and historic cottages, often faced in flint.

 It is essential that new building work throughout the Neighbourhood Development Plan Area protects and enhances this heritage, especially in the Conservation Areas and Areas of High Townscape Value where this policy will be rigorously applied.